Small and located in Northern Europe, Denmark. Its rich legacy started in the ninth century with the Vikings' arrival.

 Foreign relations

-Denmark is a member of NATO, the United Nations, and the European Union, among other international organizations.
+Among other international organisations, Denmark belongs to NATO, the United Nations, and the European Union.
 Strong diplomatic links with nations all throughout the globe also abound there.

 Military